stepleton/voltmitten/README.md

 * **Heat dissipation zone**.
 Voltmitten's solid-state power switches can generate heat when they pass a significant amount of current.
-The areas of bare metal radiate much of this heat. ***Note: each of these areas is also conductors for one of the inputs from the power supply, and so different voltage channel modules have bare conductors at different potentials.
+The areas of bare metal radiate much of this heat. ***Note: each of these areas is also a conductor for one of the inputs from the power supply, and so different voltage channel modules have bare conductors at different potentials.
 Do not allow stray pieces of metal or other conductive materials to short any of these areas together!***